The Weyl problem for unbounded convex domains in $\HH^3$: Introduction and main results

 \subsection{Acknowledgements}

 The author is very grateful to Francesco Bonsante, Qiyu Chen, Jeff Danciger, Sara Maloni and Andrea Seppi for many discussions related more or less closely to the result presented here.
+He would also like to thank Abderrahim Mesbah for pointing out an issue in a previous version of the text.